Shopify/buy-button-wordpress/README.md

 ### What is Shopify? ###

-Shopify is a complete commerce solution that makes it easy for anyone to sell products.
+Shopify is a complete ecommerce solution that makes it easy for anyone to sell products.
 You can customize your storefront, accept credit card payments, and track and respond to orders — all with a few simple clicks.

 Shopify Ecommerce Plugin - Shopping Cart is just one of the many ways you can sell using Shopify.
 Merchants can build a beautiful online store, sell in-person with a smartphone or tablet, and sell directly on popular websites and apps like Facebook and Pinterest - all with one inventory, and without having to sign up for multiple merchant accounts.